valdrinium/days-till-christmas/Readme.md

+# Motivation

+Do you also have that one friend who keeps talking about Christmas since July and sends you pictures of how many days are left till December 24th since November?
+Well then, you came to the right place ;)

+This collection `Python` scripts is here to inspire Christmas spirit daily to those friends, with as little as 0 effort from your side.

 # Introduction

 This collection of tiny scripts works like this:

 1. Firstly, the script `download.py` downloads the next christmasy image from
 <a href="https://unsplash.com">Unsplash</a>.
 The `images.json` config file
 specifies which search query to perform and which image to download from the